 Consider this.
 By 2020, Gartner predicts customer experience will overtake price and product in terms of overall value to brand differentiation.
 Why?
 Because in today’s mobile world, solid customer experience represents real money.
 When you optimize customer experience, you add revenue, decrease costs and inspire loyalty that keeps customers coming back.

 As customers continually evolve and fluidly define the types of customer experiences they expect, even some of the most well thought-out game plans are destined to fail because they lack a coherent investment strategy and the necessary resources it will take to execute.
 The best-laid plans don’t mean much if the execution doesn’t match.

 The road to optimize customer experience isn’t an easy one, but it’s necessary for modern-day business success.
-If you’re ready to get started, here are five steps to optimize customer experience that you can get started on today:
+If you’re ready to get started, follow these five steps to optimize customer experience in any business:

 1. Evaluate where you are today.

 Technology is changing fast.
 AI, bots and virtual assistants are all becoming commonplace in our homes, cars and workplaces, but adopting the latest and greatest piece of tech without a proper strategy could be a big mistake.

 The first step is discovering where your customer experience currently stands as it is.
 Avoid putting the cart before the horse and learn from the data currently at your disposal.
 Focus on current objectives and position yourself strategically to interact with customers at all stages of the customer experience life cycle.